 When user upgrades the subscription to the plan with AccelerateWP support, billing must execute the following command on the server:

-cloudlinux-awp-admin set-suite --suite=accelerate_wp_premium --allowed --source=BILLING_OVERRIDE --users=<username>
+cloudlinux-awp-admin set-suite --suites=accelerate_wp_premium --allowed --source=BILLING_OVERRIDE --users=<username>

 This command makes two things: